spacl-ua/CLIC/SETUP.md

  Change the root password:

 	gcloud sql users set-password root --instance clic --host % --password <password>

-> **Warning**
-> Whenever you change the MySQL password, you will also need to update the corresponding secret
-> in kubernetes so that the server continues to have access.

 Create a database for this year's competition: